oliwoli/GPT-FT-data-processing/README.md

 # GPT-3 Fine tuning data processing

-At tool to help prepare text data for fine tuning with OpenAI's GPT.
+A tool to help prepare text data for fine tuning with OpenAI's GPT.
 Splits a text into individual training examples when there are 3 empty lines between (by default).
 To specify a prompt:
 in your text (your training data), add ``[prompt: your prompt]`` before your wanted completion.

-Still in very early stages.

 ## Usage